impierce/openid4vc/README.md

 Currently the Implicit Flow is consists of four major parts:

-- A `Provider` that can accept a `Request` and generate a `Response` by creating an `IdToken`, adding its key identifier to the header of the `id_token`, signing the `id_token` and wrap it into a `Response`.
-It can also send the `Response` using the `redirect_uri` parameter.
+- A `Provider` that can accept a `AuthorizationRequest` and generate a `AuthorizationResponse` by creating an `IdToken`, adding its key identifier to the header of the `id_token`, signing the `id_token` and wrap it into a `AuthorizationResponse`.
+It can also send the `AuthorizationResponse` using the `redirect_uri` parameter.
-- A `RelyingParty` struct which can validate a `Response` by validating its `IdToken` using a key identifier (which is extracted from the `id_token`) and its public key.
+- A `RelyingParty` struct which can validate a `AuthorizationResponse` by validating its `IdToken` using a key identifier (which is extracted from the `id_token`) and its public key.
 - The `Subject` trait can be implemented on a custom struct representing the signing logic of a DID method.
-A `Provider` can ingest an object that implements the `Subject` trait so that during generation of a `Response` the DID method syntax, key identifier and signing method of the specific `Subject` can be used.
+A `Provider` can ingest an object that implements the `Subject` trait so that during generation of a `AuthorizationResponse` the DID method syntax, key identifier and signing method of the specific `Subject` can be used.
 - The `Validator` trait can be implemented on a custom struct representing the validating logic of a DID method.
 When ingested by a `RelyingParty`, it can resolve the public key that is needed for validating an `IdToken`.

 ## Example